 Since the early Sportsters, Harley-Davidson has made many changes to the bike including multiple upgrades to its engine.
 The move from an 'Ironhead' engine to the new Evo engine in 1986 was arguably its most radical upgrade.
-This change brought about a choice for Harley riders; a choice between the bike with an 883cc engine or a 1100cc engine - the Sportster's biggest engine yet.
-The Evo engine came with fantastic benefits but that didn't mean that Harley fans abandoned the Ironhead.
-Many of them still favour the Ironhead for its true authenticity and traditional carburettor-fed engines.
-In 1988, the big engine got even bigger with an upgrade to 1200cc which replaced the earlier 1100cc.
+This change brought about a choice for Harley riders; a choice between the bike with an 883cc or 1100cc engine - the Sportster's biggest engine yet.

 Performance of a Harley-Davidson Sportster

-The Sportster ticks a lot of boxes as an all-rounder which makes it versatile and accessible to a wider audience.
+The Sportster ticks a lot of boxes as a versatile all-rounder which makes it accessible to a wider audience.
 Harley-Davidson motorcycles aren't always recognised for their performance but the Sportster has a history of achievements.
-The bike was the first made by Harley-Davidson to compete with top-performing sports bikes at the time such as the Bonneville.

 Famous rider, Cal Rayborn, set the world land speed record at 265.492 mph in 1970 on a bike with a Sportster engine.
 In 1972, he won three out of six races at the Transatlantic Matches Races on a Harley-Davidson XR750, also from the Sportster line.